Immunity – our natural defence against infections

-I would also suggest considering vaccinating with one serum at a time rather than the three-in-one MMR or DTP.
+I would also suggest considering vaccinating with one serum at a time rather than combination.
 Wait at least three months between injections and only continue the program if the child is in good health.
 Preparing your child for its vaccine is also beneficial – help to strengthen the immune system naturally both before and following vaccination to minimise any possible side-effects.

 Visit http://www.homstudy.net/research/index.htm for more information.